CMASCenter/pcluster-cmaq/README.md

-## Documentation for CMAQ on AWS Parallel Cluster
+## Documentation for CMAQ on AWS ParallelCluster